jlab-sensing/ENTS-backend/README.md

 For documentation on the backend, refer to [backend readme](backend/README.md)

 ## Contributing

-To start contributing to the ENTS platform, please read [CONTRIBUTING.md](CONTRIBUTING.md)
+To start contributing to the ENTS backend, please read [CONTRIBUTING.md](CONTRIBUTING.md)

-Here's a list of [good first issues](https://github.com/jlab-sensing/DirtViz/labels/good%20first%20issue) to get yourself familiar with the ENTS Platform.
+Here's a list of [good first issues](https://github.com/jlab-sensing/DirtViz/labels/good%20first%20issue) to get yourself familiar with the ENTS backend.
 Comment in the issue to pick it up, and feel free to ask any questions!

 ## FAQ